How choosing more sustainable materials makes a world of difference

 Working wisely with wood

 Ever wondered why you see so much wood in the IKEA product range – the solid-pine IVAR storage system, for example?

-Wood is a great material to create sturdy, long-lasting furniture that’s full of character.
+Wood is a great material with which to create sturdy, long-lasting furniture that’s full of character.
 You can sand it, stain it or paint it to extend the life of the furniture.
 Eventually, you can even turn the wood into something else entirely.